johnkazer/hyperapp-pug/README.md

 # hyperapp-pug
 See this [blog post](https://dev.to/johnkazer/hyperapp-with-pug-templates-517e) for an explanation of the approach.
-Read about [Pug](https://pugjs.org/api/getting-started.html) and [Hyperapp](https://github.com/jorgebucaran/hyperapp) to find out how to extend the functionality of this starter app.
+Read about [Pug](https://pugjs.org/api/getting-started.html) and [Hyperapp](https://github.com/jorgebucaran/hyperapp) to find out how to extend the functionality of this starter app (currently supports Pug v2.0.4 and Hyperapp v2.0.12).

 The Hyperapp framework is wonderfully simple and has a number of features I like: